mwiks-dev/HNGx2/DOCUMENTATION.md

 ```
 - **Status Codes:**
 - **200:** OK (Person found)
-- **404:** Not Found (Person not found or does not exist)
+- **404:** Not Found (Person not found)
 - **400:** Bad Request (in case of errors)

 ### 3. Update a Person by ID (PUT)
-- Modify details of an existing person by specifying their ID.
+- Modify details of an existing person by inputting their ID.
 - **URL:** `/api/<int:user_id>`
 - **Method:** PUT
 - **Request Format:**